 It’s a bit of a dichotomy right now.
 Our digital infrastructure has kept the world afloat through the time of Covid, and provided us with the ability to move workforces from office to home.
 It has supported at home education for students, and enabled supply chain agility for stores, manufacturing, utilities, petrol stations, transportation and the like, supporting firms, governments, hospitals, police and the military in their efforts.
 It has also aided scientists in their vital modelling and forecasting, and hospitals on the front line.
 So, digital infrastructure is one of the sectors that has remained busy.
 But some industries are suffering badly – airlines, hospitality, restaurants etc., and they are all big users of digital infrastructure.
 The result is that it seemed investment had paused as we try to figure out how this was all going to end but now, with the vaccines, predictions are that investment will increase and growth will accelerate.
 As a boutique firm, Portman is agile and scalable and we’re ready to react to that demand very quickly.

 What does the ideal digital infrastructure business boardroom of today look like?
-What are the positions needed and what type of people should fulfill those roles?
+What are the positions needed and what type of people should fulfil those roles?

 Whoa.
 That’s a huge question.
 How long have we got here?
 We’re in a super-competitive world here.
 A CEO has to have the courage to be different.
 Digital acceleration in this Covid world is creating new opportunities.
 New ideas are needed, and the CEO will need to embrace diversity and build an innovation factory with people from different backgrounds, ages, gender, ethnicity, religions, etc. In our fast-moving world, the CEO needs to be able to act quickly and decisively.
 Timing is a critical success factor in most businesses but especially in the world of digital acceleration.

 Portman is, by its own definition a boutique search firm specializing in the digital infrastructure industry.
-Why should digital infrastructure clients choose Portman over any of the larger big name search firms that don’t specialize in that area, but do have dedicated technology and infrastructure teams and practices?
+Why should digital infrastructure clients choose Portman over any of the larger big name search firms that don’t specialize in that area, but do have dedicated technology & infrastructure teams & practices?